MISCELLANEOUS SERVICE MEDALS

 • Outstanding Volunteers?

-The Military Outstanding Volunteer Service Medal was established in the final days of President George H.W.
+The Military Outstanding Volunteer Service Medal was established in the final days in office of President George H.W.
 Bush.
 In his inaugural address on January 20, 1989, President Bush said, "I have spoken of a thousand points of light, of all the community organizations that are spread like stars throughout the Nation, doing good.
 We will work hand in hand, encouraging, sometimes leading, sometimes being led, rewarding.
 We will work on this in the White House, in the Cabinet agencies.
 I will go to the people and the programs that are the brighter points of light, and I will ask every member of my government to become involved.
 The old ideas are new again because they are not old, they are timeless: duty, sacrifice, commitment, and a patriotism that finds its expression in taking part and pitching in."

 The military was encouraged to participate in this "thousand points of light," and at the end of his administration President Bush established the Military Outstanding Volunteer Service Medal to recognize those who met this challenge.
 Oddly enough, as noble as his goal was President Bush failed to recognize that the role of the military is unique and part of that uniqueness is the degree to which it is self-contained.
 Serving the civilian community through good works is laudable, but not part of the military mission and probably should not be recognized by a military award.
 It would have been better if the Bush Administration had established a civil award for volunteerism and made the military eligible to receive (and wear) it.